tobek/laminae/notes.md

 - Abounds
 - Barrens
 - Catatons
-- Certorari ("writ from superior to inferior courts seeking the records of a case," legal Latin, "to be certified, to be informed or shown") - Certors?
+- Certorari ("writ from superior to inferior courts seeking the records of a case," legal Latin, "to be certified, to be informed or shown") - LGD bookkeepers
 - Clarions
 - Coalescents
 - Coilers